AmeriCommerce/js-api-samples/readme.md

 ### Conventions ###

 Generally a variable that represents a jQuery object will be prefixed with a $.
 This is purely a convenience that allows us to identify these objects at a glance.
+The only exception is with "private" variable names; these use an underscore (_) as a prefix.

+When defining a local reference to "this" to use inside of jQuery event callbacks we use "self" as the variable name.

 ### Version 2012.6 Compatibility ###

+2012.6 changes the "response.cart" property to "response.data" and standardizes on "response.data" in responses that are not cart-related in nature.
+As such, you will see the following assignment until 2012.6 has been deployed and is in more widespread use:

+    var cart = response.cart || response.data;

+That is, it will use cart if it is available, otherwise it will use data.
+This is safe to use in any version before 2012.6 as well as after.